krumplisbalhe/capish/README.md

 ## Front-end

-To run the front-end, in the project directory, run:
+To run the front-end, in the frontend directory, run:

 `npm start`